 The technologies of the tower must have gratified Heublein who was known throughout his life as an inveterate tinkerer.
 Along the way he is said to have invented the highly useful device shown here, a hexagonal shaped wrench called an Allen key, meant to turn a hex screw head With the coming of the automobile, Heublein became a collector and founder of the Hartford Car Club.
 So protective was he of his vehicles that he designed and built a turntable at his Prospect Street house so he would not have to back out of his driveway and risk being struck by a passing motorist.

 As his liquor trade expanded, Heublein moved into other businesses.
-He built a hotel in a prime location in downtown Hartford, one that stood opposite a city park at 180 Wells Street where it joins with Lewis and Trumbull Streets.
+He built a hotel in a prime location in downtown Hartford, one that stood opposite a city park on Wells Street where it joins Lewis and Trumbull Streets.
 It was called the Heublein Hotel and for a time was the top hostelry in town.

 Gilbert also was looking around for other products with a nationwide appeal.
 Early on he had seen the potential for a steak sauce that had been developed in England about 1830, called “A-1 Sauce.”
 He introduced it to a receptive American audience and registered a U.S. trademark in 1895.
 Although initially strictly secondary to the the cocktail business, condiment sales ultimately would prove important.